DarthVidarr/Repos/README.md

 # Introduction

-This repository contains collection of various code, documentation, and sample outputs which have been produced for various data science, wrangling, and analysis projects.
+This repository contains collection of code, documentation, and sample outputs which have been produced for various data science, wrangling, and analysis projects.

 # Purpose